 But that’s just a drop in the ocean compared to Sinatra’s second and final outing as Tony Rome, Lady in Cement, which finds Tony on the hunt for the cruel bastards who threw a perfectly good hot blonde away into the cold sea with only a concrete shoe to her unknown name.
 Former film noir heavy Richard Conte is Sinatra’s police detective pal in both movies; Gena Rowlands, Jill St. John, Raquel Welch, Lloyd Bochner, Dan Blocker, and Car 54, Where Are You? star Joe E. Ross are among the many familiar faces (and figures) seen over the course of both films.
 In addition to beautiful new HD transfers, these two films boast DTS-HD MA 1.0 soundtracks, isolated DTS-HD MA 2.0 scores, and trailers.
 Tony Rome also features a commentary by historians Eddy Friedfeld, Anthony Latino, Lee Pfeiffer, and Paul Scrabo.

-All six (or seven, as it were) titles also feature gloriously loving liner notes from Twilight Time's resident scribe Julie Kirgo, who offers her own take on each film.
-Each release is limited to only 3,000 copies each, and is available exclusively while supplies last from the official Twilight Time Movies website, and at Screen Archives.
+All six (or seven, as it were) titles also feature gloriously loving liner notes from Twilight Time’s resident scribe Julie Kirgo, who offers her own take on each film.
+Each release is limited to only 3,000 copies each.